Issuu-Panel-WordPress-Plugin/issuu-panel/readme.txt

 You can send the translation by e-mail.
 Send for pedromarcelodesaalves@gmail.com.

 == Changelog ==

+= 1.6.8 =
+* Updated: changing links from HTTP to HTTPS

 = 1.6.7 =
 * Fixed: Conflict in Mobile_Detect inclusion